cguth7/cguth7.github.io/_pages/home.md

 Assuming you know what an average, or mean is, you might be wondering, isn't 3.5 the average value of a side of die?
 What was so special about what we did?

 If you had that thought, congradulations! you are correct.
 In the case of die, the expected value and Average are the same.
+Try to think about why this is the case.

+.
+.
+..
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.